 What we have are his deeds–and his silence, which is itself significant…Joseph’s actions speak volumes.
 Like great poetry, they speak eloquently, if sometimes enigmatically.

-I recalled Hahn’s tribute to St. Joseph when a good friend who’s been reading these posts on Speech & Silence shared this from his own spiritual reading:
+I recalled Hahn’s tribute to St. Joseph when a friend who’s been reading Sparrowfare’s posts on Speech & Silence shared this from his own spiritual reading: